 How much are the tuition fees for my course?

 I'm paying the tuition fees myself, how do I do this?

 I have been invoiced for fees but have applied for a Tuition Fee Loan, what should I do?

 If you believe that your tuition fees are being funded by a Tuition Fee Loan from the Student Loans Company but you have received a tuition fees invoice from the College, please first check that you have received confirmation of the loan.

 Please also ensure that you apply for the correct loan amount, as any difference between the amount applied for and the final tuition fee amount due will be invoiced to you directly.

 What if a sponsor is paying my tuition fees?

-For more information about payment of fees by a sponsor, including how to provide evidence of a sponsorship agreement, please see the Student 'Sponsored students' section from Student Finance.
+For more information about payment of fees by a sponsor, including how to provide evidence of a sponsorship agreement, please see the information for sponsored students.